molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 def producer_thread():
-    """Generates 1 billion fake airline flights using Faker and an addon provider called Airtravel.
+    """Generates 100 (but change range to scale this up) fake airline flights using Faker and an addon provider called Airtravel.
 These fake flights are pushed into the Kafka topic.
     """
     print('Starting to produce messages.')